 In 2010, with Quinn’s support, the City Council passed a bill to increase the fare for horse-drawn carriage rides and provide more vacation time for horses.
 As the New York Times reported then, Quinn called the bill a “huge step forward,” but opponents of the horse-drawn carriage industry disagreed.
 The carriage rides routinely draw criticism and protest demonstrations from activists who say the horses are overworked, kept in cramped stalls and ill-adapted for a modern-day urban environment.
-Major cities such as Paris, London, Toronto and Beijing have already banned carriage horses.
+Major cities such as Paris, London, Toronto and Beijing have already banned carriage horses, animal-rights groups say.

 Feldman said other mayoral candidates more closely align with NYCLASS’ objectives, but she declined to say whom the group will endorse in November.

 The Times profile of Quinn has sparked accusations of sexism among Twitter users and others who said that tales of tantrums and aggressive behavior would not be an issue if Quinn were a male candidate.
 (Storify user Jacob Kornbluh curated some of those complaints here.)
 But Feldman said New Yorkers should be concerned about the article’s characterizations of vindictive behavior.
 The story recounts a highly publicized incident in which Quinn allegedly cut the budget of City Councilwoman Liz Crowley in retaliation for Crowley’s office having sent out a premature press release.